lxgr-linux/pokete/README.md

 Try it out [online](https://replit.com/@lxgr-linux/pokete).

 ## How to play?
-Imagine you’re a Pokete-Trainer and you run around in the world to catch/train as many Poketes as possible with the ultimate goal of becoming the best trainer.
+Imagine you're a Pokete-Trainer and you run around in the world to catch/train as many Poketes as possible with the ultimate goal of becoming the best trainer.

 First of all you get a starter Pokete (Steini), that you can use to fight battles with other Poketes.
 The controls are w a s d to walk around.